liamvdvyver/smarten.nvim/README.md

 * It would be better to switch to a search on (`/`/`?`) only if the user hits `<CR>` after to initiate the search.
 * Currently to detect if if a buffer is a quickfix list, the plugin checks if the `filetype` option equals `"qf"`.
 Since the filetype option for a location list is also set to `"qf"` it doesn't work well with the location list, and will usually set the active list to the quickfix list.
 This doesn't apply to unimpaired style mappings `[L` or `]L`, which work fine.
 * If you want to remap `<C-n>` or `<C-p>` like the example, it will interfere with hardtime.nvim.
-* If you try to remap `n` or `N` (the original idea), then when a search is performed, ":normal n" is recursive.
-I'm not yet aware of another way to go to the next search result that isn't janky.